viorel-anghel/pgdump-kubernetes/README.md

 ## The cronjob
 Kubernetes has a dedicated object for cronjobs and this is pretty similar with a Deployment.
 Look at the file `cronjob.yml` where in the `spec` section you will recognize most of it.
 Only the `schedule` and `restartPolicy` are new.

-The schedule syntax is the same as the standard Linux cron daemon (no surprise here).
+The schedule syntax is the same as the standard Unix cron daemon (no surprise here).
 You may change the `schedule:` line to see some results faster.

 ```
 kubectl apply -f cronjob.yml